apache/geode/Troubleshooting-File-Descriptors.md

 	     29     290    4037

 ###vsd
-Another way to determine whether there is an FD issue is to use `vsd` to display the open and maximum FD values contained in a given GemFire statistics archive.
+Another way to determine whether there is an FD issue is to use `vsd` to display the open and maximum FD values contained in a given Geode statistics archive.
 ####VMStats
 The chart below shows **VMStats fdLimit** and **fdsOpen** values.
 In this case, the application ran out of FDs.
 ![VMStats](images/troubleshooting_file_descriptor_image001.gif)